I guess you could say I’ve always been a pioneer of slow tourism.

 1. Ultimate freedom

 When you travel slowly, you are free to do whatever you want to do, whenever you want to do it.
-At its core, travelling is all about freedom but when we confine ourselves to strict schedules, we lose that sense of freedom and end up rushing from pillar to post and feeling like our time is not our own.

-When you travel slowly, your carbon footprint is reduced massively, taking the strain off the environment and allowing you to travel with a lighter conscience.
+Travelling slowly reduces your carbon footprint massively, taking the strain off the environment and allowing you to travel with a lighter conscience.

-3. Slow tourism supports local businesses
+3. Slow travel supports local businesses

-With slow tourism, you are more likely to spend your money in small local businesses rather than only going to the main tourist traps and large chains.
-Whether it’s buying your coffee from the same tiny cafe every day, finding a quaint family-owned restaurant or doing a quick grocery shop in the nearby supermarket, your money will be directly helping the local economy.
+Whether it’s buying your coffee from the same tiny café every day, finding a quaint family-owned restaurant, or doing a quick grocery shop in the local market, your money will be directly helping the local economy.

 Many people who visit popular cities on a day trip will arrive with a packed lunch, on a pre-paid tour with a large corporation, and not spend a dime in the place they’re visiting.

-4. Avoid overcrowding
+4. Avoid the crowds

-One of the main problems with fast tourism is that people want to pack everything into a single day.
-They rush around a place, desperately trying to see all of the same attractions as everybody else, and end up contributing to horrific crowds that the locals hate.
+They rush around, desperately trying to see all of the major attractions, and end up contributing to horrific crowds that the locals hate.

 5. You save money